 Studies show that practicing meditation reduces stress levels, lowers anxiety and can reduce depressive feelings.
 It allows us to connect with our inner child and true self.

 Meditation also allows us the time to spend in self discovery.
 This increases our emotional intelligence and self awareness.
 Meditation also improves our overall sleep patterns.

-We are also able to focus our meditation on areas of life that need attention or are a focus of our self care plan.
+We are able to focus our meditation on areas of life that need attention or are a focus of our self care plan.
 We can actively choose to meditate on increasing our love of self, our self esteem and confidence, our focus, our dreams and goals, and any other aspect we wish to manifest in life.

 2) Ensuring Adequate Sleep.